 $2 Million – Policy Limits Settlement/Construction Site Accident

 Veny was living the American dream.
 A white collar worker in his native country, he readily accepted a blue collar job here until he could find something more suitable.
 On the day of his untimely death, he was simply following orders.
 His boss told him to assist a driver unloading date palm trees.
 Tragically, the trees had shifted in transit, but the driver released the straps holding them before walking around the truck to see if it was safe to do so.
 The trees suddenly and unexpectedly rolled off the truck, crushing Veny’s skull.
-The insurance company for the trucking company refused to settle with Veny’s family attorney, who contacted our firm to assist him.
+The insurance company for the trucking company refused to settle with Veny’s family lawyer, who contacted our firm to assist him.
 We retained an expert to quantify the family’s economic loss.
 A compelling video was also presented to the insurance company to demonstrate the devastating suffering Veny’s wife had suffered and would suffer for the rest of her life.
 The insurance company promptly offered the $2 million policy limits after seeing our presentation.
 Lesser, Lesser, Landy & Smith is here to help those victimized by the wrongful death of a loved one.

 Confidential Settlement – Nursing Home